markuskimius/csv-vim/README.md

 git clone https://github.com/markuskimius/csv-vim.git
 ```

-The macros are enabled automatically when editing a file with the extension
+The macros are enabled automatically when editing a file with the extensions
 .csv, .psv, or tsv.
-It can also be enabled manually using `:InitCsv`.
+It can also be enabled manually using `:CsvInit`,

-Regardless of the filename's extension, the delimiter is auto-detected from a
-comma, a pipe, or a tab.
-The delimiter can be force-changed with the commands
-`:Csv`, `:Psv`, `:Tsv`, or to an arbitrary character using
-`:SetDelim("<delim>")`.
+`:PsvInit`, or `:TsvInit`.

 ## Usage